Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 - The Cray Pre-Install Toolkit ISO included in a CSM release tarball.
 It will have a filename similar to `cray-pre-install-toolkit-sle15sp2.x86_64-1.4.10-20210514183447-gc054094.iso`

-- **`INTERNAL ONLY`** The latest ISO in Artifactory can change, it is advised to use the full filename of the ISO name.
+- **`INTERNAL USE`** The latest ISO in HPE Cray Artifactory can change without notice, so it is advised to use the full filename of the ISO name.
 Every `latest` ISO has a matching ISO with the real buildID in the name, this ISO will have the same File-Time metadata as the latest ISO. http://car.dev.cray.com/artifactory/csm/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/cray-pre-install-toolkit-latest.iso

 <a name="bmcs-virtual-mounts"></a>